CLICK HERE FOR INDEX PAGE

 Printed Circuit Boards - Introduction

 Electronic circuits in schools and industry are normally manufactured through the use of PCBs (Printed Circuit Boards).
 The boards are made from glass reinforced plastic with copper tracks in the place of wires.
-Components are fitted to the boards by drilling holes through the board.
+Components are fixed in position by drilling holes through the board, locating the components and then soldering them in place.
 The copper tracks link the components together forming a circuit.
-Crocodile Technology 3D software has been used to produce each frame of the animation shown below.
-This shows the components arranged on the 'component side' of the PCB and as the animation rotates the copper tracks are also shown.
+The animation shows the components arranged on the 'component side' of the PCB and as it rotates, the copper tracks are also shown.

 The two diagrams below show the track side of a PCB (normally the underneath side) and the component side (normally the top side) of the same circuit.
 The relay and integrated circuit are ready to be placed in position and soldered.

-A circuit such as the one shown opposite can be drawn using software such as ‘Crocodile Technology®’.
+A circuit such as the one shown below, can be drawn using software such as Circuit Wizard.
 This allows individual components such as resistors, integrated circuits and capacitors to be dragged onto the screen and connected together, forming a complete circuit.
 The finished circuit can then be simulated on screen.
 If the circuit is not correct it can be altered until it works in the desired way.

 This allows you to test the circuit on the computer and correct any mistakes or make improvements.
 This saves time as there is no need to build the circuit with real components.